8 Mistakes You Might Be Making with Raw Chicken

 For those who work in tiny kitchens, the cutting board can be priceless space.
 It may seem easy to chop the romaine lettuce for your salad on the same surface where you’ve cut your raw chicken into slices.
 Unfortunately, this is an easy way for chicken juice to seep into—and yes, contaminate—your food.

 What to do instead: Avoid placing raw chicken near ingredients that aren’t being cooked.
-Here are some great storage ideas to help organize that tiny kitchen, or any kitchen.

 Forgetting to wash your hands